Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Results

 \section{Numerical Results}

 In this section, we illustrate the analysis of Section~\ref{sec_analytical} via several numerical experiments.
 All the calculations were implemented in FORTRAN (the Lahey 95 LINUX version), and were carried out in double precision.
-Occasionally, extended precision calculations were used to estimate the accuracy of double precision calculations.
+In addition, extended precision calculations were used to estimate the accuracy of double precision calculations.